 Some of the best cultural snacks come from traditional Greek street foods.
 This food is a healthy bread ring that has a crispy outside and sprinkled with sesame seeds.
 This great snack dates back to the Byzantine Empire and the city of Thessaloniki (hence the name).
 The classic version of this snack is a sesame-seed bread ring but today you can find different versions such as tahini filled and multi-grain.
 When you find yourself in Greece, don’t forget to buy one of these yummy snacks by local street vendors.

 So there you have it, we covered traditional bread, comfort foods, and greasy snacks.
-We have only hit the tip of the iceberg of Greek breads.
+We have only hit the tip of the iceberg of Greek bread.
 Our journey ends here as we discovered ten of the most delicious Greek slices of bread.
 As you were reading about the olive bread, daktyla, or tiganopsomo, I bet your mouth was watering for a taste of the real deal.
 It would be nice to head to Santorini, Greece to taste the real versions of these loaves of bread.
 But, for now, we can make our own or imagine taking a bite of any of these authentic Greek pieces of bread with butter!

-Other Recommended Reading about Greece:
+Recommended Reading about Greece: